ankicommunity/ankicommunity-sync-server/README.md

 Installing
 ----------

 0. Install Anki.
 The currently supported version range is 2.1.1〜2.1.7.
-Running the server with other versions might work, but things might break, so do it at your own risk.
-Anki 2.0.x definitely isn't going to work, as it's written in Python 2, whereas `ankisyncd` runs only on Python 3.5 and later.
+(Keep in mind this range only applies to the Anki used by the server, clients can be as old as 2.0.27 and still work.)
+Running the server with other versions might work as long as they're not 2.0.x, but things might break, so do it at your own risk.
 If for some reason you can't get the supported Anki version easily on your system, you can use `anki-bundled` from this repo:

         $ git submodule update --init
         $ cd anki-bundled